tago-io/tago-sdk-js/analysis.rst

 =====
 This option gives you a lot of flexibility to interpret any kind of data depending on your application.
 You can send any data format with any content to this topic, your data will go directly to your Analysis inside the scope on the first position of the array.
 The data will not be stored automatically, your script need to take care of it.

-You can read more about MQTT on Tago in our `MQTT documentation <https://tago.elevio.help/en/articles/32>`_
+You can read more about MQTT on TagoIO in our `MQTT documentation <https://tago.elevio.help/en/articles/32>`_

 .send
 -----